angelcustodio/breakpoints/README.md

   });
 ```

-Note: The '1' breakpoint is added as an example for a reason.
-If you want to have always a 'breakpoint-N' class in your selected DOM element (body as default) you'll need to add it so the first size detection will always respond correctly with the class addition because there's no way to have a < 1px wide browser.
+<sub>Note: The '1' breakpoint is added as an example for a reason.
+If you want to have always a 'breakpoint-N' class in your selected DOM element (body as default) you'll need to add it so the first size detection will always respond correctly with the class addition because there's no way to have a < 1px wide browser.</sub>